amarano94/ChainCompiler/README.md

 type of expression returns with a call to ClassifyInternal of the subexpression until the entire expression is classified. lib/AST/ExprConstant.cpp is also used to check for constant expressions/expression folding, and a case must be added in there as well for your expression.

+Semantic analysis for expressions is located in clang/lib/Sema like with statements.